LennartFiebig/travel-planner/README.md

 - Takes an input question and tries to answer it with the help of an integrated Tavily Search tool.
 Returns its findings in Markdown format.

 ### 2. Planner
-- To be precise not agent but one LLM call
+- To be precise not an agent but one LLM call
 - Returns a detailed Travel plan including flights, accomondation and a day to day intineary given the full message history of the orchestrator.

 ### 3. Orchestrator: